 It is also possible to specialise on a topic of choice, with options including:

 You will also have the chance to study a problem in depth through a Masters thesis project on a subject chosen by you or your supervisor.

 As part of our Department of Mathematical Sciences you’re a member of an inclusive and approachable research community with an international reputation in many areas including semi-group theory, optimisation, probability, applied statistics, bioinformatics and mathematical biology.

 We are genuinely innovative and student-focused.
 Our research groups are working on a broad range of collaborative areas tackling real-world issues.
 Here are a few examples:

 As well as being world-class academics, many of our academics have won research awards and grants from some of the largest actuarial society’s worldwide, national or regional awards for lecturing, and many of them are qualified and accredited teachers.

 Teaching on our course are expert academics and practising actuaries.
-The key departmental contacts for our MSc Actuarial Science are Keith Bannister, Dr Haslifah Hashim, and Dr Spyridon Vrontos.
+The key departmental contacts for our MSc Actuarial Science are Dr Junlei Hu, Dr Haslifah Hashim, Dr Spyridon Vrontos, and Dr Jackie Wong.

-Aside from a rewarding career as an actuary (actuaries are in the top ten jobs for 2016, careercast.com), clear thinkers are required in every profession, so the successful mathematician has an extensive choice of potential careers.
+Aside from a rewarding career as an actuary (actuaries were in the top ten jobs in 2016, careercast.com), clear thinkers are required in every profession, so the successful mathematician has an extensive choice of potential careers.
 The Council for Mathematical Sciences offers further information on careers in mathematics.